 * * * * * * * * * *

 Back in his room, Rory made sure he turned his back to the mirror on the wardrobe door before taking off his pyjama shorts.
 He wanted his first proper look at the new version of his body to be a full, considered assessment rather than a fleeting, incidental part view.
 It wasn’t going to be a naked view at first though – there was more he wanted to explore before that.
-He reached for his new trousers and, as he pulled them up, hesitantly guided the bulk of his private parts down the left leg in an action that felt new and strange, but somehow very exciting.
+He reached for his new trousers and, as he pulled them up, hesitantly guided the bulk of his private parts down the left leg in an action that felt new and strange but somehow very exciting.
 He did up the fly buttons, turned to the mirror and took in the image with satisfaction.
 After a moment, his fingers began to explore the outline of the bulk that was tightly encased down the inside of his thigh and, especially, the shape made by the ridge of his glans that was tantalisingly just visible through the material.
 After a moment, and leaving the top one done up, he undid the three lower buttons and reached inside to ease out his balls from their tight confinement.
 He let them fall, his hands by his sides, and felt his cock stiffen as he admired the new look of smoothness on his scrotum.
 A moment later, he ran his fingers over the newly shaved skin to explore what it felt like.
 After a long moment of deep satisfaction with the sensation, he opened the last fly button and put his cock and balls back inside and down the left side in the position that was already beginning to feel so right to him.
 The base of the V shape that the open trouser flaps formed rested just above the root of his cock.
 He stood in silent thought as he took in the mirror image of his pubic hair above it.
 His decision finally made, Rory waited a few more minutes before quietly opening his bedroom door and looking out.
 As he hoped, James’s door was shut and his light was off.
 Rory went back into his room and took of his trousers, carefully hanging them over the back of the chair.
 Naked now, he padded softly to the bathroom.
 Luckily, he hadn’t emptied the bucket and was relieved that the water in it was still warm enough for him not to have to risk waking James by running the hot tap.
 It only took a few strokes of the razor to finish the job.

 With Chris soundly asleep, Mark was ten minutes too early making the last of his silent, expectant creeps to the bedroom window.
 Had he tried one more time, he wouldn’t have missed seeing Rory masturbating, urgently fuelled by the reflection of his now totally bald crotch in his bedroom mirror.